beibeilu83/EDUC-5913-Final-Project-Beibei/README.md

 # EDUC-5913-Final-Project-Beibei
 This file contain the code and streamlit link of the final artifact, which is a dog calories tracker app can be used repeatedly.
+Streamlit Link: https://educ-5913-final-project-beibei-mda5juocby4gsoc2muihid.streamlit.app/

 PawPal Tracker is a Streamlit app to help dog owners log meals, estimate calories from typed input, detect potentially toxic foods, and ask an AI assistant (via OpenRouter/DeepSeek) for guidance.
 The app stores logs in st.session_state and uses a local FOOD_DATABASE to estimate calories.